aldengolab/seismos-NFP-stability-prediction/README.md

 Not included in this are the GDP per Capita: these were separately merged into the zipmsa.csv file and renamed.
 We will add support for that eventually; however, it's a relatively easy process to carry out on your own if you need to.

+Strangely, and perhaps worrisomely, the IRS data contains repeated EINs; that means that organizations appear twice in the data, oftentimes with competing values.
+We de-duplicate on EINs as these are the de-facto unique IDs for the data and keep the first entry for the EIN we encounter.

 ## Building Features

 Also contained with the setup folder is the `feature_generation.py` file.
 This is a fully automated feature generation for the project, using the product of `merge_years.py` to create a new .csv with solely the features to be used.